Web App Direct API Integration Guide

 When your customer is ready to check out, obtain an evaluation of the transaction risk from Vesta.

-The transaction evaluation steps depend on whether you use Payment Guarantee or Payment Protect and whether you want to use a one-step or two-step process.
+The transaction evaluation steps depend on whether you use Payment Guarantee or Payment Protect and whether you want to use a pre-auth or post-auth evaluation flow.

 Payment Guarantee

-One-step: Click here to view step-by-step instructions for one-step transaction evaluation using Payment Guarantee.
+Standard Pre-Auth Flow: Click here to view step-by-step instructions for evaluating a transaction using the standard pre-auth workflow.

 1. Send a POST request to the /transactions/evaluate/{transactionId} endpoint of the Vesta API.
 Set the value of transactionEvaluationStep to PreAuth.

 • Not Guaranteed - Vesta thinks the transaction is risky.
-You may choose to cancel the transaction to save the processing fees or continue by submitting the transaction to the bank for authorization.
-If you continue, you will have a chance to request an updated evaluation based on the bank’s response.
+You may choose to cancel the transaction to save the processing fees.

 • Guaranteed - The transaction is safe.
 Vesta will cover any costs associated with a chargeback.